Shorebird Conservation Initiative: Overview

 - Protection and Restoration of Piping Plover Habitat in the Bahamas Archipelago

-With your support we can do more!
-ICFC is looking at opportunities to come to the aid of the spoon-billed sandpiper, a Critically Endangered species that nests in Russia and winters along the western Pactic coast and Bay of Bengal.
+ICFC has found an effective means to come to the aid of the spoon-billed sandpiper, a Critically Endangered species that nests in Russia and winters along the western Pactic coast and Bay of Bengal.
+See our project page.

 Shorebirds have fans!

 At Rio Grande in Tierra del Fuego, Argentina, local community artists organized an event called "Levantando Vuelo" (Taking Flight) to show public support for action to halt the decline of the Red Knot.
 Origami birds made by nearly 4000 people made a spectacular display.
 At right, Patricia González, ICFC's Shorebird Program Coordinator, hangs her paper bird, alongside the Mayor of Rio Grande.
 Patricia brings two decades of experience in coordinating shorebird conservation and research in South America.
-Since January 2016, Patricia has been joined by Scott Hecker, as director of our Shorebird Initiative.
+Since January 2016, Patricia has been joined by Scott Hecker, as our Director of Bird Conservation.

 International Conservation Fund of Canada Copyright © 2009-2017